 In rare cases, with either type of drug, a disorder called osteonecrosis of the jaw may occur [29-30].
 Having a full dental exam before starting treatment with bisphosphonates or denosumab may reduce the risk of this disorder .
 Talk with your oncologist before getting any dental procedure while you are being treated with bisphosphonates or denosumab.

 Radiation therapy and surgery can be used to ease the pain of bone metastases.

 Radiation therapy to the bone can relieve pain at the site of the tumor(s) and prevent fractures.

 Drugs called radiopharmaceuticals (samarium (Quadramet)) or alpharadin (Xofigo)) can also treat pain from bone metastases.
 If you are likely to benefit from this therapy, your oncologist can refer you to a doctor who specializes in nuclear medicine.

 Surgery is used to prevent or repair bone fractures.

 Pain related to lymphedema can be relieved through treatment of the lymphedema itself.

 Learn more about treating lymphedema.

 When pain is mild to moderate, the first choice for pain relief is usually a non-opioid drug.
-Examples of these drugs include ibuprofen (such as Advil or Motrin) and acetaminophen (Tylenol).
+Examples of these drugs include ibuprofen (such as Advil or Motrin), naproxen (Aleve or Naprosyn) and acetaminophen (Tylenol).

 Although you can get most non-opioid drugs without a prescription, check with your provider before taking them.